ArtifexSoftware/MuPDF.NET/docs/classes/Document.rst

       1. "Lossy" file size reduction in essence must give up something with respect to images, like (a) remove all images (b) replace images by their grayscale versions (c) reduce image resolutions.

+  .. method:: EzSave(string filename)

+    PDF only: Saves the document in its **current state** with a set of options that are known to reduce file size without losing any information.

+    This is a convenience abbreviation for `doc.Save(filename, garbage: 3, deflate: 1, useObjstms: 1)`

   .. method:: SaveIncremental()